fluxcd/flux2/CONTRIBUTING.md

 ### Format of the Commit Message

-For Source Controller we prefer the following rules for good commit messages:
+For the GitOps Toolkit controllers we prefer the following rules for good commit messages:

 - Limit the subject to 50 characters and write as the continuation of the sentence "If applied, this commit will ..."